 ABSTRACT: Reservoir Delineation by Geophysical Methods in the Suizhong 36-1 Oil Field, Bohai Gulf, China

 The Suizhong 36-1 oil field is located in Liaodong Bay, People's Republic of China.
-Oligocene fluviodeltaic and lacustrine sandstones contain over 1 billion bbl of oil in place in a combination structural-stratigraphic trap.
+Oligocene fluvio-deltaic and lacustrine sandstones contain over 1 billion barrels of oil-in-place in a combination structural-stratigraphic trap.
 An international effort to delineate the reservoirs by geophysical methods was completed in June 1989.
 Three hundred and fifty kilometers of seismic data were reprocessed and interpreted.

 An attempt was made to reprocess vertical seismic profile (VSP) data to better relate seismic data to subsurface reservoir parameters.
 Unfortunately, incomplete field data and/or documentation made such an effort infeasible.

 Synthetic seismograms were used for correlation and for wavelet processing of the seismic data.
-Seismic-petrophysical analyses were done to relate the measurable seismic parameters to the subsurface rock and fluid parameters.
+Seismic-petrophysical analyses were carried out to relate the measurable seismic parameters to the subsurface rock and fluid parameters.

-Seismic data processing comprised conventional reprocessing, special processing primarily for hydrocarbon indicators, and three-dimensional velocity analysis.
+Seismic data processing comprised conventional reprocessing, special processing primarily for hydrocarbon indicators, and 3-D velocity analysis.
 The reprocessing of the seismic data improved data quality over that of the original processing.
-Amplitude vs. offset (AVO) processing revealed no obvious hydrocarbon indicators in the main reservoir zones.
-Velocity analysis produced a three-dimensional velocity field that was the key to the interpretation and engineering work that followed.
+Amplitude versus offset (AVO) processing revealed no obvious hydrocarbon indicators in the main reservoir zones.
+Velocity analysis produced a 3-D velocity field that was the key to the interpretation and engineering work that followed.

-Stratigraphic and structural interpretation was done on a GeoQuest workstation and iterated several times to obtain a consistent match with the wells.
+Stratigraphic and structural interpretation were carried out on a GeoQuest workstation and iterated several times to obtain a consistent match with the wells.
 Seismic attribute generation and analysis were used primarily to reveal patterns associated with the depositional environments.

-To estimate hydrocarbon reserves and reservoir parameters, seismically derived values of acoustic impedance were converted first into estimates of porosity using the relationships derived from seismic-petrophysical analysis.
+In order to estimate hydrocarbon reserves and reservoir parameters, seismically derived values of acoustic impedance were converted first into estimates of porosity using the relationships derived from seismic-petrophysical analysis.
 Next, the porosity distribution was transformed into maps of net reservoir thickness, permeability, and oil saturation.
 At each stage, the results were calibrated back to the wells to ensure consistency of the estimates.
-The results suggest that accurate predictions of oil in place are possible with this methodology.
+The results suggest that accurate predictions of oil-in-place are possible with this methodology.